hyperledger-solang/solang/docs/language.rst

 Struct Type
 ___________

 A struct is composite type of several other types.
-This is used to group related items together. before a struct can be used, the struct must be defined.
-Then the name of the struct can then be used as a type itself.
+This is used to group related items together.
+A struct type must have a definition before it can be used.
+The name of the struct type can then be used as a type itself.
 For example:

 .. code-block:: javascript